CS-SI/Orekit/src/site/markdown/architecture/propagation.md

   a ground based Field Of View, which can be non-convex, split in different sub-zones, have holes,
 * an `EclipseDetector`, which is triggered when some body enters or exits the umbra or the penumbra of another occulting body,
-* an `ApsideDetector`, which is triggered at apogee and perigee,
+* an `ApsideDetector`, which is triggered at apoapsis and periapsis,
 * a `NodeDetector`, which is triggered at ascending and descending nodes,
 * a `PositionAngleDetector`, which is triggered when satellite angle on orbit crosses some value (works with either anomaly, latitude argument or longitude argument and with either